StamusNetworks/Amsterdam/README.rst

 Then you can run ::

- docker-compose up
+ ./amsterdam -d data -i wlan0 setup
+ ./amsterdam -d data start

-As of now this will take really long on first run as it will fetch from Docker hub all the necessary images and build some custom container based on Debian.
+As of now the start command will take really long on first run as it will fetch from Docker hub all the necessary images and build some custom container based on Debian.

 Subsequent run should take less than 1 minute.